wyattsweet/Data-Structures-and-Algorithms/README.md

 # Algorithm and Data Structures in JavaScript

-Basic description of common programming data structures and algorithms.
-Examples of each in JavaScript.
+This repo contains succinct, straight forward descriptions of common (and not so common) algorithms and data structures.
+It also contains examples of each, currently in JavaScript.

 ## General Terms